 Rather than celebrate raw nature, as embodied in “Earth Day”, we should instead look around at all of the life-giving benefits we enjoy as a result of industrialization.

 Earth Day is the “holiday” of the anti-industrial revolution.
-Instead, we should celebrate the holiday of the Industrial Revolution, Exploit The Earth Day!
+Instead, we should celebrate the wonderful job humans have done in improving the planet through science, technology, industry, entrepreneurship, and hard work.
+We should celebrate the holiday of the Industrial Revolution, Exploit The Earth Day!

 On April 22, Celebrate Exploit-the-Earth Day—Craig Biddle